bc-anaisabel/juniperus_paper/README.md

   * 4_Models.R: modelling diversity data

-**data**
+### `/data`

-The `/data` directory contains the metadata file containing samples information and the output data from the AMPtk pipeline that acts as input data for R scripts.
-It also contains the .md files numbered in order of use to transform the output data into input data (from *.biom* to *.txt* and back to *.biom*).
+The [data](https://github.com/bc-anaisabel/juniperus_paper/tree/master/data) directory contains the metadata file containing samples information and the output data from the AMPtk pipeline that acts as input data for R scripts.
+These data files were created and used by the numbered order.

-**output**
+#### Data files

+1_taxonomy.biom : otu and taxonomy tables obtained from AMPtk pipeline before adding new taxonomy and fungal trophic mode information

+2_taxonomy.txt : otu and taxonomy table in .txt format obtained from AMPtk pipeline that has been edited to add categories of taxonomy and trophic mode of all OTUs

+3_new_tax_biom : this is a residual file, this is not to be used and should be disregarded.
+I will delete this file once I update the numbers in my scripts.

+4_new_tax_biom : otu and taxonomy tables that have been edited to contain new taxonomy and fungal trophic information and converted back to **.biom**.
+This is the file to call initially in the first R script: [1_Filter_otu_table.R](https://github.com/bc-anaisabel/juniperus_paper/tree/master/bin/1_Filter_otu_table.R)

+#### Metadata

+amptk.mapping_file.csv: contains all sample data to be used as input for initial R script

+ampt.mapping_file.txt: contains all sample data to be edited as input for initial R script

+metadata_soil_roots.xlsx: contains soil characterization for soil samples and mycorrhizal colonization information for all samples

+### `/output`

-The `/output` directory contains all figures obtained from R scripts to be used for the publication.
+The [output](https://github.com/bc-anaisabel/juniperus_paper/tree/master/output) directory contains all figures obtained from R scripts to be used for the publication.

 ### Raw data ###